 you can manipulate the values of particle properties or give particles additional properties.
 Please make sure to read the

-preceding section first, which gives a description of how the data structures in a
+preceding section first, which describes how the data structures in a

 container are organized.